frederic-perez/AmE-dictionary/data/dictionary.md

 __disavowed__ _v_
 __disbar<sup>1</sup>__ _n_ _Disbar attorney._
 __disbar<sup>2</sup>__ _v_ :two::hammer: (disbarred)
-__discharge__ _v_ :six::dart: To discharge is to fire a gun or an employee, or to set someone free from a hospital or jail.
-You'd probably like being discharged from jail, but not from your job, unless you really hate it. _Hospitals and jails provide homeless with a list of places where they can get help after discharge._ _Discharge policies._ _His honorable discharge in 1974._ _An officer discharged his weapon._ (Why not 'fired'?)
+__discharge__ _v_ :seven::dart: To discharge is to fire a gun or an employee, or to set someone free from a hospital or jail.
+You'd probably like being discharged from jail, but not from your job, unless you really hate it. _Hospitals and jails provide homeless with a list of places where they can get help after discharge._ _Discharge policies._ _His honorable discharge in 1974._ _An officer discharged his weapon._ (Why not 'fired'?) _He was discharged from the hospital._
 __disclaimer__ _n_
 __discombobulate__ _v_ :pencil2:
 __discontinued__ _v_